 Nutrition

-Red bean mochi is a suitable dessert post-lunch or dinner.
-In the summer, it helps one to stay refreshed when eaten cold.
+Red bean mochi is a suitable dessert after lunch or dinner.
+When eaten cold in the summer, it helps one stay refreshed.
 With some hot soup, it is also a perfect light, sweet treat.
 Indeed, it is a versatile, all-weather dessert for those who crave sweets.

 Raiz